How to Build a Gravel Driveway: Complete DIY Guide

 Building on Soft or Clay Soil

-Extra preparation needed:
+Extra prep needed:

 1. Excavate deeper (8-12" total depth)